mrmanian/CakeWalk/README.md

 We also need to change the owner of the postgres database to the username that you created.
 This is required for heroku deployment which will be covered in the later steps.
 Go into psql by typing `psql` and run the following.
 The username should be the same username that you have in your `sql.env` file!

         ALTER DATABASE postgres OWNER TO [your_username]
+#### **Email functionality**

+The email functionality of the app is made possible using SMTP SSL and Port 465.
+In order for this to work in your `sql.env` file, write the following and fill in the variable with your own email password.

+        EMAIL_PASSWORD=[your_email_password]

+#### **Google Login functionality**

+Go to https://console.developers.google.com/ and create an app, be sure to login with a gmail account.

+Navigate to "Select a Project" and create a new Project.

+Go to the Credentials tab and Create Credentials and select Oauth client ID.

+Select web application and name the credential.
+Finally insert the url of where you would like the application to run(beware to use http not https, and leave no slash at the end).

+Follow the following link after where you put the url and select External.

+Navigate to the Oauth consent screen and add your link's TLD to the Authorized Domains.

 #### **Run the app**